Azure/publish-security-assessments/README.md

 This workflow does the following -
 - Build a docker image
 - Scan the docker image for any security vulnerabilities
+- Publish it to your private container registry.
 - Publish scan results to ASC

-- Publish it to your private container registry.
+_Note: Currently, the image must be published to the container registry prior to publishing the scan results._

 ```yaml
 on: [push]